 PERFECTIONISM IS A FLAW

-After the test were was over it was time for results.
+After the test, it was time for results.
+Before declaring the results of the test madam said, "There is nothing like pass or fail for this test.
+There was no right or wrong answers as such.
+The intention was to know your personality and to identify whether any of you need help or advice pertaining to development of your personality or attitude."
 I was bit surprised when they singled out results of two persons in which I was the one of the two.
 They considered others to be normal.
-These words made my heart sink as it was a shock to me because that meant I was abnormal!
-Then one among the four experts proceeded to give the explanation.
+These words made my heart sink as it was kind of shock to me because that meant I was different from them and how!
+Then the Principal took over to give the explanation.

 She continued, "Look, it is good that you seek perfection in your work.
 To strive for perfection is a good thing.
 But have you ever thought that in order to make your work perfect you sacrifice time?
 Sometimes we need to do the work as per strict schedule where time and quantity is more important than quality.
 You compromise on time for quality and perfection.
 But you should realize that there should be proper balance between quantity and quality."

-I began to realize that what she was saying was absolutely true and relevant in my case but I was not aware about those things until now.
+I began to realize that what she said was absolutely true and relevant in my case but I was not aware about those things until now.
 So I continued to listen attentively.

-“Moreover, you lose not only quantity when you strive for perfection.
+"Moreover, you lose not only quantity when you strive for perfection.
 You keep yourself always on the edge and unhappy with yourself.
 You remain stressed regarding your work thinking whether the work you did is perfect or not.
 You think your work should be so much perfect that no one should be able to find fault or error in it.
 This thinking affects your productivity negatively.
 Instead of thinking like that you should just do your best and set the high standard of work without thinking about others.
-You have to accept sooner then later that everything doesn’t have to be perfect.
+You have to accept sooner than later that everything doesn't have to be perfect.
 And no one is perfect in this world.
 Be confident about your work and think that as long as you gave your best it is good enough.
+As Les Brown says, 'Perfection does not exist - you can always do better and you can always grow'.

 Perfectionism can be detrimental to your confidence too.
 Besides, there are many situations which are beyond our control which may come in our way to do the things perfectly.
 All of us are prone to make errors.
 To make mistakes is not a shameful thing or something bad as long as it is not due to our carelessness or foolishness.
 So in a sense Perfection is a flaw when it affects your confidence, capability and effectiveness negatively."